Payroll consultant, Mātanga utu kaimahi

 You may need

-- a relevant tertiary qualification in accounting, finance, business administration or similar area
+- a relevant tertiary qualification in accounting, banking and finance, business and management or similar area

 - knowledge of payroll systems